 In Table 3, we report and compare mean and median pricing and market reaction values for intermediated and non-intermediated deals.
 Pricing is computed as the percentage change difference between the offering price and the price the day before either the definitive agreement/pricing date, announcement date and closing date (in order of preference).
+Positive

-A positive (negative) percentages indicate discount (premium).
+(negative) percentages indicate discount (premium).
 Market reactions are computed over a symmetric five trading-day window whereby day zero is the earlier of the announcement and the closing date.
 We compute abnormal cumulative returns over the five trading-day window after adjusting daily raw returns by the CRSP value-weighted index.
-9

 We find that non-intermediated deals exhibit significantly lower mean (-1.43% vs 9.77%) and median (0% vs 10.2%) discounts and significantly higher mean (9.01 vs -2.63%) and median (4.23% vs -4.73%) announcement market reactions when compared to intermediated deals.
-The findings are consistent with non-intermediated transactions being most likely greeted as long-term,
+The findings are consistent with non-intermediated transactions being most likely greeted as long-term, strategic transactions by the select group of investors participating in the transaction as well as the public investors, while intermediated transactions are probably characterized as transactions meeting immediate operating needs with the investors' main intention being the quick cashing out.